5up3rc/hershell/README.md

 # Hershell

 Simple TCP reverse shell written in [Go](https://golang.org).

 It uses TLS to secure the communications, and provide a certificate public key fingerprint pinning feature, preventing from traffic interception.

 ## Why ?

 Although meterpreter payloads are great, they are sometimes spotted by AV products.

-The goal of this project is to get a simple reverse shell, which can work on multiple systems.
+The goal of this project is to get a simple reverse shell, which can work on multiple systems,

 ## How ?